Our David's Garden Seeds 4.5 inch ruler we had specially made for our customers.

 Do not use any fertilizer until plants are six inches tall.
 Then only use half of what is recommended until plants are a foot tall (12 inches).
 Use an organic fertilizer.
 Most chemically made fertilizers have salt in them.
-Too much salt in the soil and the plants' roots will not absorb water like it should which will results in wilted plants.
+Too much salt in the soil and the plant roots will not absorb water like they should which will result in wilted plants.

-When transplanting outdoors, plants will need to be hardened off for 7-10 days.
-If you take the plants from the controlled environment to outside without hardening off, they could flounder and die, or not grow very well.
+When transplanting outdoors, plants will need to be hardened off for 7 to 10 days.
+If you take the plants from the controlled environment to outside without hardening them off, they could flounder and die, or not grow very well.

 More on Steps of Seed Germination

-Some additional things that have come to my attention.
+Some additional things that have come to my attention are below.